sytac/flux-up/README.md

 this.getFlux().actions.foo.someAction();
 ```

- The services are added directly to the flex-app module and could be retrieved everywere:
+ The services are added directly to the flux-app module and could be retrieved everywere:

  ```
  var fluxApp = require('flux-app');